CootCraig/nanoc_blog/blog/content/posts/2015-09-08-camera-search.md

 * Nikon SB-400 flash
 * Nikon 18-200mm VR
 * Nikon 12-24mm - DX NIKKOR AF-S
+* Sto-Fen Omni-Bounce OM-400 for Nikon SB-400 $17 at stofen.com

 Ken Rockwell - The D40 only autofocuses with the latest AF-S lenses.
 My favorite Nikon 18-200mm and 12-24mm are AF-S and work perfectly.